Syed-Ahmad-Arshad/BE-Training-Level-1/Functions/text_answers.md

 my_function(argument_1, argument_2)
 ```

-#### Q3: All functions in Python by default return …?
+### Q3: All functions in Python by default return …?
 All functions return None unless we explicitly return something.

-#### Q3: What are keyword arguments and when should we use them?
+### Q4: What are keyword arguments and when should we use them?
-Keyworded arguments are useful as they avoid us from the pain of remembering the order of arguments that need to be sent to a function.
+Keyword arguments are useful as they avoid us from the pain of remembering the order of arguments that need to be sent to a function.
 We can send a keyword argument and then access it by the same name in the function.
 What is important here is, we don't need to remember the order anymore.
 ```
 def my_function(a, b, c, d):